arguiot/TheoremJS/README.md

 /* Start coding here */
 ```

+# Documentation
+The documentation can be found [here](https://github.com/arguiot/TheoremJS/wiki)
 # Versioning

 We use [SemVer](http://semver.org/) for versioning.
 For the versions available, see the [tags on this repository](https://github.com/arguiot/TheoremJS/tags).